An ectopic pregnancy is when a fertilised egg implants itself outside of the womb, usually in one of the fallopian tubes.

 If an ectopic pregnancy is detected at an early stage, a medication called methotrexate is sometimes needed to stop the egg developing.
 The pregnancy tissue is then absorbed into the woman's body.

-But methotrexate is not always needed, as in around half of cases the egg dies before it can grow larger.
+However, methotrexate is not always needed - in around half of cases, the egg dies before it can grow.

 Ectopic pregnancies detected at a more advanced stage will require surgery to remove the egg.

 If an ectopic pregnancy is left to develop, there is a risk that the fertilised egg could continue to grow and cause the fallopian tube to split open (rupture), which can cause life-threatening internal bleeding.

 A ruptured fallopian tube is a medical emergency.
 If you think that you or someone in your care has experienced this complication, call 999 and ask for an ambulance.

 Read more about treating ectopic pregnancy.

 In a normal pregnancy an egg is fertilised by sperm in one of the fallopian tubes, which connect the ovaries to the womb.
 The fertilised egg then moves into the womb and implants itself into the womb lining (endometrium), where it grows and develops.

 An ectopic pregnancy occurs when a fertilised egg implants itself outside the womb.
 It most commonly occurs in a fallopian tube (this is known as a tubal pregnancy), usually as the result of damage to the fallopian tube or the tube not working properly.